 Online provisional patent application services

-Some online patent practitioners quote a very low cost for a provisional patent application.
-This is done to attract inventors who have an understandable attraction to a low cost.
-In my point of view, you must be careful and determine if these low-cost provisional patent applications provide the full scope and type of patent protection that you need.
+You can also have a low cost online company to prepare a patent application for you.
+These companies offer a low cost option to attract inventors who have an understandable attraction to a low cost.
+In my point of view, you must be careful and determine if these low-cost provisional patent applications provide the quality that you you need.

 Let me explain.
 Not all provisional patent applications are of the same quality.
 Likewise, the same is true for non-provisional patent applications.
 To properly protect the invention in terms of patent pendency, the patent application needs to include the point of novelty of the invention.
 This is something which the patent office cannot and does not check for.
-If the point of novelty of the invention is not properly explained in the patent application, then even if the patent application passes the standard of the patent office, the application will not properly protect the invention so that the inventor cannot fully exploit the invention.
+If the point of novelty of the invention is not properly explained in the patent application, then even if the patent application passes the minimum standard of the USPTO, the application will not properly protect your invention.
+Others would be able to go around your patent.

 Cost must be balanced with value